-As I was riding back through the village, Vini’s cellphone in my backpack started ringing.
-It was logistically impossible to get the phone out of my backpack while riding and not kill myself so I let it ring figuring maybe it was just someone trying to call him.
-A few minutes later it rang again and I realized it was probably Vini checking in on me.
+It’s logistically impossible to get the phone out of my backpack while riding and not kill myself.
+So I let it ring figuring maybe it’s just someone trying to call Vini.
+A few minutes later it rings again and I realize it’s probably Vini checking to make sure I’m still alive.

 Last Day in Polynesian Paradise

-Later that morning, Vini and I headed back over to the blowholes joined by 3 other guests who’d heard we were going and wanted in.
-It was a great idea to go back in the morning as the direction of the sunlight created rainbows over each blowhole…talk about great photos!
-So cool.
+Later that morning, Vini and I head back over to the blowholes.
+We’re joined by 3 other guests.
+They heard we were going and wanted in.

-I spent the rest of the morning and early afternoon working from the restaurant (where Pina has free wifi) before heading to the airport with several others for the flight to Samoa.
+I spend the rest of the morning and early afternoon working from the restaurant before heading to the airport with several others for the flight to Samoa.